ComputationalRNABiology/pyicoteo/pyicoteo_docs/pyicoenrich.rst

 Column description of enrichment result where each line describes a region::

-    TIP: If you want to provide pyicoenrich with your own counts file, you only need to provide up to column 6)
+    TIP: If you want to provide pyicoenrich with your own generated counts file, you only need to provide up to column 6)

 1) name                    =  chromosome of region
 2) start                   =  region start